Nikolaevmar/eventify/README.md

 For testing purposes:<br>Username: TestUser<br>Pwd: test11

-This is a CRUD project, made using Node.js, Express, MongoDB, Bootstrap, Passport.js and Cloudinary.
+This is a CRUD project, made using Node.js, Express, MongoDB and Bootstrap.

 ## Features
-* User authentication & Authorization alongside sessions.
+* User authentication & authorization alongside sessions.
-* Users can create, edit, and remove events.
+* Users can create, edit, update and remove events.
-* Users can create, edit or remove their review.
+* Users can create reviews and remove them if needed.
 * Each user can see the location of all events on the map.
 * Each hosted event will be marked on both maps.